tkw1536/lontod/README.md

 This section briefly describes the internals of the indexing process.

-The index consists of an SQLITE databse with the following schema (omitting indexes):
+The index consists of an SQLITE database with the following schema (omitting indexes):

 ```sql